Santa Marina (São Paulo Metro)

-Santa Marina will be one of the future stations of São Paulo Metro and will belong to Line 6-Orange, which is under construction.
+Santa Marina is one of the stations of São Paulo Metro and belongs to Line 6-Orange, which is currently under tests.
 In its first phase, with 15.9 km of extension, Line 6 should connect Brasilândia district, in the North Side, to São Joaquim station of Line 1-Blue.
-Later, the line should connect Rodovia dos Bandeirantes to the borough of Cidade Líder, in the East Side.
+Later, the line should connect Rodovia dos Bandeirantes to the borough of Cidade Líder, in the East Zone.

-The station will be located in the confluence between Avenida Miguel Conejo, Rua Bonifácio Cubas and Travessa da Mona Lisa.
+The station is located in the confluence between Avenida Miguel Conejo, Rua Bonifácio Cubas and Travessa da Mona Lisa.